-- 1. Communicate in both oral and written Spanish. - 2.
-Discuss the diverse cultures associated with Spanish language.

-- 3. Engage in conversations in Spanish to exchange opinions on a variety of topics. - 4.
+- 1. Communicate in both oral and written Spanish with an intermediate medium proficiency. - 2.
+Discuss diversity associated with the Spanish language. - 3.
+Engage in conversations in Spanish to exchange opinions on a variety of topics. - 4.
 Read Spanish language literary works, such as poems and short stories. - 5.
-Discuss the issues and events that affect the Spanish speaking community. - 6.
-Identify the contributions of the Spanish-speaking world in different domains. - 7.
 Use idiomatic expressions to express their opinions and ideas in conversational settings.